sky-as-code/aws-as-code/atoms/compute/ec2-instance/README.md

 ## Description

-Create a single EC2 Instance abided by the [Common context](../../../README.md#common-context).
+Create a single EC2 Instance abided by following [Common context](../../../README.md#common-context):
+  * Resource tagging compliance.

 The solution must be generic enough to be reused by whatever department.

 **Input:**